AnnikaLarissa/AnnikaLarissa/README.md

 This is a research conducted by me and @alexanderm0 about the application of federated learning on monoethnic clinical data to determine kidney related diagnoses using the MIMIC-IV dataset.
 This research is conducted for the course Research Methodology and Scientific Writing at @KTH.
 As the research topic and execution were free of choice, this project represents my way of working very well.

+📖 Advent Of Code (public)
+-

+For every day in December, one programming challenge becomes available on https://adventofcode.com/2022.
+In this repository I share my code answers for every day I participated in the challenge.

 📖 Sentelligent (private)
 -